SparshMaheshwari12300/Data_Analysis_Project/README.md

 5. Blue & Silver credit card are contributing to 93% of overall transactions
 6. Overall Activation rate is 57.5%
 7. Overall Delinquent rate is 6.06%

+After the addition of Week 53 (31 Dec 2023):-
+1. Overall Revenue is 57M
+2. Total Interest is 8M
+3. Total Tranasction Amount is 47M
+4. Male customers are contributing more in revenue 31M, female 26M

+Technologies Used:-
+1. Power BI: Data visualization and reporting.
+2. SQL: Data storage, processing, and cleaning.

+Data collection:-

+Data was collected from an online open-source platform.
+Then it was imported in the SQL server using PostgreSQL.
+After that the SQL server was connected to the Power BI.
+From there it was imported to the Power BI dashboards.
+If the SQL server data updates then the dashboard updates after refreshing the data in Power BI.